parrondo/mql5-json-api/README.md

 Get historical data. `fromDate` should be in timestamp format.
 The data will be loaded to the last candle if `toDate` is `None`.
 Notice, that the script sends the last unclosed candle too.
 You should delete it manually.

-There are some issues:

-- MetaTrader keeps historical data in cache.
-But when you make a request for the first time, MetaTrader downloads the data from a broker.
-This operation can exceed `Data socket` timeout.
-It depends on your broker.
-Second request will be handeled quickly.
-- It takes 6-7 seconds to process `50000` M1 candles.
-It was tested on Windows 10 in Parallels Desktop container with 4 cores and 4GB RAM.
-So if you need more data there are three ways to handle it.
-1) Increase `Data socket` timeout.
-2) You can load data partially using `fromDate` and `toDate`.
-3) You can use more powerfull hardware.

 ``` python
 rep = api.construct_and_send(action="HISTORY", actionType="DATA", symbol="EURUSD", chartTF="M5", fromDate=1555555555)